-* 1980s — Member Helen McCaig launches “Pen Power” for members to meet for breakfast and write postcards to legislators regarding bills.
-Member Marcia DeVoe encourages members to participate in a historic cistern dig and the discovery of pottery from an earlier era at Cooper-Molera Adobe.
-Many members give tours for State Parks.
-We work for the ratification of the Equal Rights Amendment.
+* 1980s — We present “Pen Power” for members to meet for breakfast and write postcards to legislators regarding bills.
+Members participate in a historic cistern dig and discover pottery from an earlier era at Cooper-Molera Adobe.
 The branch organizes a Math-Science workshop for girls, which is held at Monterey Peninsula College (MPC).
-AAUW-CA holds its state convention in Monterey in 1989.

-* 1990s — Members take docent training with the Monterey State Historic Parks and volunteer at the Visitor’s Center and other historic spots.
-We sponsor a Gender Inequity event featuring a diverse panel of women from different ethnic backgrounds.
+* 1990s — We sponsor a Gender Inequity event featuring a diverse panel of women from different ethnic backgrounds.
 Members visit schools to study the needs of the “Forgotten Majority,” or students who do not plan to complete a four-year college degree program.
-We hold our first annual Science and Math Conference for middle school girls at California State University Monterey Bay (CSUMB).
+We hold a Science and Math Conference for middle school girls at California State University Monterey Bay (CSUMB).

-* 2000s — We recognize local city government for engaging citizens in local issues and activities.
-The Child Development Center at the Monterey Presidio opens due in part to our support.
+* 2000s — The Child Development Center at the Monterey Presidio opens due in part to our support.
 Members revisit schools to review new programs for the “Forgotten Majority.”
 The branch partners with CSUMB to present its fifth Science and Math Conference called “What’s for Lunch?”
 The branch is given 501(c) 3 status for its Local Scholarship Program.
 We launch our first website.

 * 2010s — During National Women’s History Month in 2010, we honor members Betty Van Meter and Mez Benton for their contributions to women’s education.
 The branch focuses on raising funds for the Local Scholarship and the Tech Trek Programs and we are able to offer more scholarships for both programs each year.
 The “Women of Distinction” program is established and honors Sheryl Mueller, Susan Murphy and Jan Smyth-Zeek as the first recipients.
 Alicia Hetman, president of AAUW-CA, is the guest speaker at an LAF event.